A 3.7 magnitude earthquake hits Ladakh - ExBulletin

 A 3.7 magnitude earthquake hits Ladakh

-The epicenter of the earthquake was determined at latitude 34.51 north and longitude 78.52 east, at a depth of 10 kilometers in the Leh region.
+The National Center for Earthquake Monitoring said that the epicenter of the earthquake was at latitude 34.51 north and longitude 78.52 east, and at a depth of 10 kilometers in the Leh region.

 Official sources said that no loss of life or property was reported anywhere.